PonyDev1337/Gender-AcceptanceRu/README.md

 - Intimacy - A Lovin' Expansion
 - Rimpsyche

+If you made a transgender mod and personally made compatibility with this mod yourself (Look at this [link](https://github.com/MianReplicate/Gender-Acceptance/blob/master/Source/GenderAcceptance/Mian/Dependencies/TransDependencies.cs) for information on how to add your own), please let me know so I can add it to this list!

 ## FAQ ❓
 - Will you add compatibility with this other transgender mod?
   - Suggest it and I can look into it!